 N1.
 For an examination of these reports in their context, see ‘False Armistice Cablegrams from France’ on this website.

 N2.
-See ‘Roy W. Howard in Brest, Part One’ on this website.
+See ‘Roy W. Howard in Brest, Part Two’ on this website.

 N3.
 See ‘Roy Howard’s search for information about the False Armistice’ on this website.

 N4.
-See ‘The La Dépêche telegraph-line to Paris’, under In the La Dépêche building section of ‘Roy W. Howard in Brest: Part One’ on this website.
+See ‘The La Dépêche private telegraph . . .’, under ADDENDUM of ‘Roy W. Howard in Brest: Part Two’ on this website.

 N6.
 Josephus Daniels, The Wilson Era: Years of War and After, 1917-1923, pp339-343.
 (Volume 2, published July 1946)